Justice and Home Affairs

 - Acted as a hub for cooperation for SEE Judicial Training Institutions Network and SEE Associations of Mediators Network we launched, developing training tools and materials, and creating regional expert database

-- Supported regional activities enhancing cooperation between prosecutors and police
+- Supported regional activities enhancing cooperation between judges and prosecutors

 - Promoted mediation as backlog reduction tool

 RCC works with the governments in the region on a network of bilateral instruments – enabling and enhancing the legal assistance between the judiciaries in the region, as well as enabling cross-border enforcement of the decisions and contracts in civil and commercial law, in full respect of the principle of reciprocity.
-Cooperation in this area has already been initiated during the previous SWP in partnership with GIZ ORF and is intended to continue in the next period, with the conclusion of at least one regional agreement on legal assistance by 2019.
+Cooperation in this area has already been initiated during the previous SWP in partnership with GIZ ORF and is intended to continue in the next period.

 Under the already operational Regional Working Group on Justice, the RCC established the SEE Judicial Training Institutions Network (SEE JTI Network) as a platform for integrated legal education in the region.
 It enables peer support in matters related to training of judges and prosecutors and generates a better understanding of the different judicial systems in the region, challenges they are facing and the way they are addressed.